-Investment Adviser: Main Management ETF Advisors, LLC
+Investment Adviser: Main Management ETF Advisors, LLC (the "Adviser")

-Portfolio Managers: Kim D. Arthur, Chief Executive Officer of the Adviser, James W. Concidine, Chief Risk Officer of the Adviser, and J. Richard Fredericks, Managing Director of the Adviser, have served the Fund as portfolio managers since it commenced operations in 2017.
-Alex Varner, Director of Research of the Adviser, has served the Fund as a portfolio manager since December 2021.
+Portfolio Managers: Kim D. Arthur, Chief Executive Officer of the Adviser, James W. Concidine, Chief Risk Officer of the Adviser, J. Richard Fredericks, Managing Director of the Adviser, and Alex Varner, Director of Research of the Adviser, are primarily responsible for the day-to-day management of the Fund and have served the Fund as its portfolio managers since it commenced operations in 2022.
+Each portfolio manager is involved in rebalancing the Fund's portfolio.

-Purchase and Sale of Fund Shares: Individual Shares of the Fund may be purchased and sold in secondary market transactions through a broker dealer or at market price.
+Purchase and Sale of Fund Shares: Individual Shares may be purchased and sold in secondary market transactions through a broker dealer or at market price.
 Shares are listed for trading on the Exchange and trade at market prices rather than NAV.
 Shares may trade at a price that is greater than, at, or less than NAV.
-An investor may incur costs attributable to the difference between the highest price a buyer is willing to pay to purchase Shares (bid) and the lowest price a seller is willing to accept for Shares (ask) when buying or selling Shares on the secondary market (the "bid-ask spread").
-Information on the Fund's net asset value, market price, premiums and discounts and bid-ask spreads is available at www.mainmgtetfs.com.
+An investor may incur costs attributable to the difference between the highest price a buyer is willing to pay to purchase shares of the Fund (bid) and the lowest price a seller is willing to accept for shares of the Fund (ask) when buying or selling shares in the second market (the "bid-ask spread").
+Because the Fund has only recently commenced investment operations, no information on the Fund's net asset value, market price, premiums and discounts and bid-asks spreads is presented at this time.
+In the future, this information will be presented in this section of the Prospectus and on the Fund's website at www.mainmgtetfs.com.